Table of contents

 - Reporting: Generate advanced reports to share with your team or clients

-What is AI media monitoring?
+What is AI-powered media monitoring?

-Why is it important in 2025?
+Why is it important in 2026?

 You’ll save massive amounts of time compared to manual monitoring.
 That’s the point.

-Here’s a list of AI-powered features that each media monitoring software should offer in 2025:
+Here’s a list of AI-powered features that each media monitoring software should offer in 2026:

 - Better sentiment analysis: Going beyond positive/negative/neutral to detect emotions like admiration, anger, disgust, fear, joy, and sadness